 The Price is (Also) Right

-Bonus Tip: Speaking of resale, be sure to scour handy sites like Craigslist in order to score fab deals on kid bikes, trailers, seats and cargo bikes.
-Find a great bike but it’s the wrong color?
+Bonus Tip: Speaking of resale, be sure to scour sites like Craigslist, Nextdoor and Facebook marketplace to score fab deals on kid bikes, trailers, seats and cargo bikes.
+Find a great bike, but it's the wrong color?
 Decorate!
 Feel free to go crazy with stickers, colorful tape, straws, pipe cleaners and plastic flowers to make the bike all their own—just make sure nothing can get caught in the wheels or chain.